A

 UK National Innovation Centre for Ageing

-Product Designer, Product Manager, Sports Expert, Innovation Consultants, AI engineer, Healthcare Professionals
+Product Designer, Product Owner, Innovation Consultants, AI engineer.

 UK National Innovation Centre for Ageing

-Product Designer, Product Manager, Sports Expert, Innovation Consultants, AI engineer, Healthcare Professionals
+Product Designer, Product Owner, Innovation Consultants, AI engineer.

 UK National Innovation Centre for Ageing

-Product Designer, Product Manager, Sports Expert, Innovation Consultants, AI engineer, Healthcare Professionals
+Product Designer, Product Owner, Innovation Consultants, AI engineer.

 🔒 Please note, due to confidentiality agreement, certain project details including client name, AI content and full UI kit, cannot be publicly shared until the app is launched.
 This case study highlights core concepts developed during the project, and some designs showcased have been modified.